Goldinyan/Obsidian/ MyLife/Basics - C.md

 ```

 A char is 1 Byte, int is 4 Bytes and double is 8 Bytes, and because its faster for the computer to access age when its on a 4 Byte aligned address than it would be on the 1 of char, so it gives char 3 Bytes of padding to be faster.
 So sizeof(struct) involves the padding so it isn't always exactly the sum of sizeof all his values.
+It alway wants a multiple of the highest Byte value.

 Without padding this:     (every v is 1 Byte)